Skip to content

 Summary by Bito

-This pull request enhances the snprintf function in the C library to comply with the C99 standard, addressing behavior when the size parameter is zero.
-It ensures correct return values and introduces new test cases to validate these changes.
+This pull request enhances the snprintf function in the C library to comply with the C99 standard, particularly for zero size parameters.
+Modifications ensure correct return values and behavior, along with the addition of new test cases for validation, improving reliability across compilers.

 Unit tests added: True